swiftlang/swift-evolution/proposals/NNNN-isolated-any-functions.md

       closure expression (including an implicit autoclosure), a function reference, or a partial application of a method reference, the resulting function is dynamically isolated to the isolation of the function or closure.
-This looks through non-instrumental differences in expression syntax such as parentheses.
+This looks through syntax that has no impact on the value produced by the expression, such as parentheses; the list is the same as in [SE-0420][generalized-isolation].
     - Otherwise, if `F` is non-isolated, the resulting function is dynamically non-isolated.
     - Otherwise, `F` must be isolated to a global actor, and the resulting